Longshoreman and Harbor Workers' Compensation Act (LHWCA) Claims

 The federal Longshore and Harbor Workers' Compensation Act (LHWCA) allows harbor workers to recover the costs of medical care and two-thirds of their average weekly wages during periods of disability due to injury on the job.
 After being injured on the job, it is important that longshoremen and harbor workers enlist the assistance of an experienced maritime law firm.

-The term "harbor workers" includes a wide range of jobs, including:
+The term "harbor workers" includes a wide range of jobs:

-The LHWCA also applies to some gas or oil rig employees working from fixed offshore platforms, such as the recently destroyed Deepwater Horizon rig.
+The LHWCA also applies to some gas or oil rig employees working from fixed offshore platforms.

 It is important to note that you do not have to be working directly on a ship to be covered by the LHWCA.
 If you are engaged in ship support, such as a driver operating a forklift and stacking pallets, and are injured due to the unbalanced load of pallets, you may be entitled to file a claim against the ship's owner.

-To discuss your rights under the Longshore and Harbor Workers' Compensation Act, please schedule a free confidential consultation by calling us at 504-322-4299 or toll free at 1-888-708-8950.
-You may also e-mail us by completing the client intake form on our Contact Us page.
-Put our experienced team of lawyers to work for you.
+To discuss your rights under the Longshore and Harbor Workers' Compensation Act, please schedule a free confidential consultation by calling us at 504-588-9043 or toll free at 1-800-523-5787, or contact us here.
+Put our decades of maritime and admiralty law experience to work for you.